 Envisage past tense

-3 forms of the verb envisage English verb envisage [ɪn'vɪzɪʤ].
+3 forms of the verb envisage The English verb 'envisage' is pronounced as [ɪn'vɪzɪʤ].

 3 forms of verb envisage: Infinitive (envisage), Past Simple - (envisaged), Past Participle - (envisaged).